HeyTomCat/ProgramLangs/langs/malx/spec.md

 # Specification for MALX
 This specification for the "minimalistic assembly language extended" includes:
 specifications/conventions for files, specification of commands and bit management,
-specification of external commands, specifications of code formatting, error detction/
+specification of external commands, specifications of code formatting, corruption detection/
 correction, management of external commands and specialties.
 ## File specifications/conventions
 It should bes saved as an .malx file.
 This can be made by creating (conventionally) an ASCII .txt file.